Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 ## Using @zywave/useCustomElement-in-react

-Our team created [@zywave/useCustomElement-in-react](https://packages.zywave.com/feeds/private-npm/@zywave/usecustomelement-in-react/versions) to solve all of the above problems.
-It takes inspiration from both webcomponents-in-react and use-custom-element, but it fixes the issues we had with each package.
+Zywave has created [@zywave/useCustomElement-in-react](https://packages.zywave.com/feeds/private-npm/@zywave/usecustomelement-in-react/versions) to solve all of the above problems.
+It takes inspiration other packages in this area, but fixes a couple of headaches we've encountered along the way.

 <docs-spacer size="small"></docs-spacer>